 Indira Peterson’s major publications are: Poems to Śiva: The Hymns of the Tamil Saints (1989), Design and Rhetoric in a Sanskrit Court Epic: The Kirātārjunīya of Bhāravi (2003), and Arjuna and the Hunter, the first complete English translation of the Sanskrit literary epic Kirātārjunīya, in the Murty Classical Library of India, Harvard University Press (2016).
 Other publications include: George Michell and Indira Peterson, The Great Temple at Thanjavur: A Thousand Years.
 1010 – 2010 (2010); Performing Pasts: Reinventing the Arts in modern South India, co-edited with Davesh Soneji (2008); and Tamil Geographies: Cultural Constructions of Space and Place in South India, co-edited with Martha Selby (2007).
 Indira Peterson was the editor of Indian literature for The Norton Anthology of World Masterpieces (Expanded 6th Edition, 1995), and The Norton Anthology of World Literature (2002).

-Indira Peterson is currently completing the monograph Tanjore Renaissance: King Serfoji II and South Indian Modernity, an intellectual biography of the royal polymath and innovator Serfoji II.
-Also in progress are the monographs Drama, the Court, and the Public in Early Modern India, and An Enlightenment Library in Nineteenth-century India: The Personal Collection of King Serfoji II of Tanjore (r.1798-1832).
+Peterson is completing the monograph Tanjore Renaissance: King Serfoji II and South Indian Modernity, on the nineteenth-century encounter of multiple Indian and European knowledge systems, arts, and sciences in an Indian cultural center, under the leadership of the royal polymath and innovator Serfoji II.
+Also in progress are Drama, the Court, and the Public in Early Modern India, and An Enlightenment Library in Nineteenth-century India: The Personal Collection of King Serfoji II of Tanjore (r.1798-1832).